icgranger9/ianCoin/README.md

 #### Goals ####
 Completed
 * Fix any bugs in my code from p1 – p4
-* Establish a base form of consensus (Proof of Work)
+* Establish a base form of consensus (Nakamoto Consensus + Proof of Work)
 * Add public and private keys, and a way to transfer them between nodes
 * create two MPT’s, and add to block: one to store transactions, and one to store wallet balance